GSTT-CSC/csc-test-site/_pages/fellowship_cohort4.md

 ---
 layout: people
 permalink: /fellowship_cohort4.html
-title: NHS Fellowship in Clinical AI Cohort 4 Applications (2025-26)
+title: NHS Fellowship in Clinical AI<br> Cohort 4 Applications (2025-26)
 ---
 Applications for Cohort 4 of the [NHS Fellowship in Clinical AI](/fellowship.html) are open. <br>
-Successful applicants will be fellows in clinical AI from August 2025 - August 2026, per the [role description document](/assets/docs/FCAI_C4_Role_Description_V1.1.pdf)<br>
+Successful applicants will be fellows in clinical AI from August 2025 - August 2026, per the [role description document](/assets/docs/FCAI_C4_Role_Description_v2.1.pdf)<br>
 Prospective applicants can [read the curriculum](/assets/docs/FCAI_Curriculum_v3.2.pdf), [a suggested list of clinical AI resources](/resources.html#People/) and the [background to the fellowship](/fellowship_info.html).

 <h3 style>Key Dates</h3>